Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 		<td>....</td>
 	</tr>
 	<tr>
-		<td>/sceneserver/layers/0/nodes/1-4-2-0</td>
+		<td>/SceneServer/layers/0/nodes/1-4-2-0</td>
 		<td>False</td>
 		<td>same as node resource <code>root</code> and <code>0</code></td>
 	</tr>
 </table>
-<em>Table 25: A typical example of the layout of an Indexed 3D Scene Layer in a key value store environment.
-The above example shows a 3D Object layer type (mesh-pyramids profile) containing textured geometries as well as attribute data.</em>
+<em>Table 25: A typical example showing the layout of a SceneService in a key value store environment.
+The example illustrates the structure of the service using a 3D Object scene layer containing textured geometries as well as attribute data.</em>